-Our students' needs and expectations are constantly evolving.
+Our students' needs and expectations are evolving all the time.
 We aim to offer an experience that is personalised, welcoming, and makes the best of digital and face to face learning.

 To do this, enhancing the design and quality of taught programs has been a high priority.